nmccarty/idris2-tutorial/src/Tutorial/Functions1/Operators.md

  1 | applyToTen (- 5)
 ```

-The problem here is, that Idris treats `- 5` as an integer literal instead of an operator section.
-In this special case, we therefore have to use an anonymous function instead:
+The problem here is that Idris treats `- 5` as an integer literal instead of an operator section.
+In this special case, we have to use an anonymous function instead:

 ```repl
 Tutorial.Functions1> applyToTen (\x => x - 5)